Wienche/Exploratory-Data-Analysis-Course-Project-2/README.md

 # Exploratory_Plotting2
-Plotting Assignment 2 for Exploratory Data Analysis Part of Data Science Specialization by John Hopkins University on Coursera
+Plotting Assignment 2 for Exploratory Data Analysis, part of Data Science Specialization by John Hopkins University on Coursera